WalterMaroney/Cosmos.Cms/README.md

 ### Status

-* Cosmos CMS began as a project within the [State of California's](https://www.ca.gov/) [California Department of Technology](https://cdt.ca.gov/), Office of Enterprise Technology from 2019 through 2021 and was built as a collaboration between it's software engineering and DevOps teams.
+* Cosmos CMS began as a project within the [State of California's](https://www.ca.gov/) [California Department of Technology](https://cdt.ca.gov/), Office of Enterprise Technology from 2019 through 2021 and was built as a collaboration between it's DevOps and software engineering teams first for Azure, then for AWS.

 * Starting in December of 2021 management at the Department of Technology decided to make this project open-source.